ana571/data-viz/README.md

 > Nonetheless, if you want to see the latest version of the visualization, you can simply click on the submodule link and change the branch to `main`.

 ## Milestone 3 (31st May, 5pm)
+The visualization code is accessible on a second github, linked above.
+It is hosted on github pages and coded using d3.js.
 **80% of the final grade**

 ## Late policy